Justwhittaker/MusicHub/README.md

     * I wanted to keep it clean and neat with the landing page displaying the newest and latest recipes.<br>
     * The UI has been created in HTML5 and CSS3 and by using bootstrap all tiles are responsive on all screen sizes.<br>
     * As stated above, I wanted to recreate a neighbourhood profile where friends, neighbours and relatives can swap and share their favourite recipes, simply and easily<br>
-    * User does not have to register if they just want to veiw recipes all recipes are free.<br>
+    * User does not have to register if they just want to view recipes all recipes are free.<br>
     * Landing page was responsive and working as expected<br>

 **Add register**